Taliban call for release of frozen funds after deadly earthquake

 While humanitarian aid continues to flow to Afghanistan, funds needed for longer-term development were halted when the Taliban seized control of the country last August as foreign forces withdrew.

-The administration of the Taliban is not formally recognised by international governments.
+The administration of the hardline Islamist group is not formally recognised by international governments.

 Billions of dollars in Afghan central bank reserves remain frozen overseas and sanctions hamper the banking sector as the West pushes for concessions on human rights.